SectorLabs/django-localized-fields/README.rst

 `django-localized-fields` is an implementation of a field class for Django models that allows the field's value to be set in multiple languages.
 It does this by utilizing the `hstore` type (PostgreSQL specific), which is available as `models.HStoreField` in Django 1.10.

-How does it work?
+Basic usage
 -----------------
-By declaring fields on your model as `LocalizedField`:
+Declare fields on your model as `LocalizedField`:

 .. code-block:: python